ropensci/roweb3/content/blog/2021-10-12-editors2021/index.md

 To address the scope and volume of packages submitted for review, it's critical that we have a team of editors with complementary expertise.
 Adam brings his broad experience with API packages and his experience from agricultural research in academia and government.
 Emily is known for openly sharing her processes-oriented approach to development based in her experience in industry.
-Jeff's works hard at expanding open source tooling and skills in environmental science, particularly in government.
+Jeff works hard at expanding open source tooling and skills in environmental science, particularly in government.

 Meet our new editors!